 The Government’s existing definition, centred on seeing extremism as “the vocal or active opposition to our shared values” rather depends on a strong consensus as to what our shared values are.
 The definition cites democracy, the rule of law and mutual respect and tolerance of different faiths.
 This risks becoming rather circular if trying to make practical use of it to define where intolerance should not be tolerated.
 The majority of responses to the Commission’s calls for evidence were sceptical about the practical utility of the Government’s definition – and the Commission is calling for a rethink.

 Its proposal is for a tighter focus, and a clearer description of “hateful extremism” – encompassing the inciting or amplifying of hate, the hateful targeting of individuals and making the moral case for violence.
 A perfect definition of extremism will probably always be elusive, particularly around the contested boundaries, which can shift as social norms change.
 What practitioners need is a useful working definition that can be put into practice, to target the most important threats, without curtailing robust democratic debate, nor excluding views as illegitimate simply because they are outside a mainstream consensus.
 So what should we be able to agree on?
 Meeting the threshold of hateful extremism – the Commission suggests – requires behaviours that actively promote hatred, that depend on hostile and supremacist beliefs about the existential threat from an out group, and which are likely to cause significant harm, such as by restricting the freedoms and rights of others.
+Betboys casino offers a huge selection of slot machines with different rates.
+Go to magical world of Betboys casino and play exciting bonus games and fight for huge jackpots.
 Some forms of extremism may meet only one or two of these conditions – somebody may hold hostile or hateful beliefs about another group, but do nothing to promote them.
 The Commission’s argument is that it is the combination of all three factors which would rank high enough on the risk register to be a priority for action, whether that is by the state enforcing the law, or by action in civic society to isolate and marginalise those promoting such hateful conduct.

 The research process underpinning the Commission’s work showed how patchy the evidence base is about extremism, partly reflecting the lack of clarity about definitions, and the difficulty of measuring anything using something as vague as the Government’s current definition.
 It is unsurprising, and sensible, that there is considerably more political, media and public interest in extremist threats that seem to be rising – and much less in those that have faded from view, as with the political violence in Northern Ireland which claimed 3,500 lives over three decades late in the last century.
 So there is no historic data, over time, which allows robust claims to be made about whether extremism is rising or falling – and it is rare to have robust evaluations of what has worked, and what hasn’t, in checking it.